oJumpy/Livesplit-AutoTimers-BOIII/README.md

 ## Credits
 - [Scrappy](https://github.com/Joshr520): Previous auto splitter script for coops.
 - [Riot](https://twitch.tv/riot) and Chris4a4: Old Game Timer, Round Timer, Reset Timer, and Trap Timer, which served as base for many of the previous scripts.

+## Known Issues
+> [!CAUTION]
+> These are some known issues with the timer, and will be fixed in the future.

+### Saving layouts
+If you save your layout, with some settings enable you will encounter issues.
+Example:
+- Duplicates Reset options and more.
+### Solution
+Save your layout only when you first loaded the script or click on `Reset to default` in the bottom right in `Scriptable Auto Splitter`, then save.
+I recommend to never save your layout whenever you enable additional settings.